comegrant/dbt_docs_test/projects/data-model/transform/models/silver/operations/_operations__docs.md

 {% docs column__case_cause_name %}

 Contains the cause name related to the case.
-From week 2 2025 cause name refers to the priority of the case.
+From end of January 2025 this column was changed to contain the impact of the case on the customer experience (Low, Medium, High, Goodwill).
+In the beginning the old and new column values was used in parallell but from Februray 2025 the transition was fully made.
+This has been taken into account in the `operations__case_lines`-table which in turn is used in `Dim Case Details` to clean the data.

 {% enddocs %}